ncatlab/nlab-content/pages/18338.md

 ## Ideas and intuitive introduction

-The term _unnatural isomorphism_ is born of a wish to speak about things which appear very similar, but the similarity is less compelling than in other situations.
-Then, [[category theory]] is useful in analysing and systematizing the underlying reasons.
+The term _unnatural isomorphism_ is born of a wish to speak about things which appear very similar, but the similarity is less compelling than in other situations. [[Category theory]] is useful in analyzing and systematizing the underlying reasons.
 Understanding situations of unnatural isomorphism can help to better appreciate [[natural isomorphism]]s, in particular, to appreciate that---contrary to what the adjective _natural_ may suggest---many isomorphisms that occur in nature are not natural in the technical sense, while many others are, and the natural ones are particularly efficient to work with.

-Intuitively, image you analyze two methods of manu$F$acturing certain $O'$bjects.
-Suppose you are only interested in some fixed sense of _(a)l$i$keness_ of the these $O'$bjects.
+Intuitively, at the risk of being banale, image you analyze two methods of manu$F$acturing certain $O'$bjects.
+Suppose you are only interested in some fixed sense of (a)l$i$keness of the these $O'$bjects.
 Now you would like to compare manu$F_0$acturing the $O'$bjects one way with manu$F_1$acturing the $O'$bjects another way.

-Imagine also that, from the same input, both manu$F_i$acturing-styles always produce two $O'$bjects which look al$i$ke, though not necessarily _identical_.
+Imagine also that, from the same input, both manu$F_i$acturing-styles always produce two $O'$bjects which look al$i$ke (that is $F_0(O)\xrightarrow[]{}$)though not necessarily _identical_.
 Then, in a (your) sense, manu$F_0$acturing one way is the same as manu$F_1$acturing the other way.
 But you may still find the two ways essentially different, without being able to say why.
 Now category theory can help.
 In a sense, you have only compared $F_0$ and $F_1$ pointwise---statically---on the level of $0$-cells.
-You might find it useful to compare $F_0$ and $F_1$ dynamically, too, and then the two manu$F_ii$acturing-styles may suddenly be patently different.
+You might find it useful to compare $F_0$ and $F_1$ dynamically, too, and then the two manu$F-i$acturing-styles may suddenly be patently different.
 To discuss this mathematically, you have to fix a _notion of change_ within the world where your _raw_ $O$bjects are coming from, in other words, fix a _category_ that your $O$bjects are coming from.
+An example could be _change of temperature_: the only changes you are paying attention to is the temperature of your raw $O$bjects.

+To briefly come back to the related, but less structural, notion of usage of _noncanonical_ isomorphism: we have (noncanonical)$=\mid{\Rightarrow}$(unnatural).

+For example, (under construction)

 ## Terminology